 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted TZS amount will be transfered to the recipient account you specify in Tanzania.

-Use our Send to TZS calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Tanzanian shilling deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Tanzanian Shilling calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Tanzanian Shilling deposited into the recipient bank account and less margins and fees kept by the banks!